Handy Nail Polish Remover Hacks (That Have Nothing to Do With Your Nails)

 Avoid the problem altogether by brushing up on these painting tips from the pros.

 Restore laminate floors

 Pour onto a paper towel, and wipe away unsightly shoe marks on tile, laminate, and concrete floors (avoid using on wood).

-To rid a tub or shower of soap and scum stains, dilute the polish remover with a little bit of water, and use a stiff brush to quickly scrub away residue.
+To rid a tub or shower of soap and scum stains, dilute nail polish remover with a little bit of water, and use a stiff brush to quickly scrub away residue.
 You can also use hydrogen peroxide in the bathroom as a toilet cleaner.
-Find out 16 other ways you can use hydrogen peroxide safely in your home.

 Sanitize beauty tools

-Beauty tools like tweezers, eye last curlers, and nail clippers can harbour germs, especially if shared among friends and family.
-In fact, dirty tweezers may be a reason you get breakouts between or above your eyebrows.
+Beauty tools like tweezers, eye last curlers, and nail clippers can harbour germs, especially if shared among family members.
 Rinse these items in nail polish remover and wipe clean for sanitized beauty products.

 Refresh your nail polish

-The most common use of nail polish remover is to take off polish from your nails.
-But you can actually pour a bit of nail polish remover into old bottles of nail polish that start getting dried up or chunky.
-Pour a small drop into the polish and shake well.
-Next, don’t miss these 43 extraordinary uses for household staples you already own.
+The most common use of nail polish remover is to take polish off your nails.
+But you can actually pour a bit of nail polish remover into old bottles of nail polish that have started to dry up or get chunky.
+Pour a very small drop into the polish and shake well to squeeze a few more manicures out of the bottle.

 Next, check out 13 cleaning hacks that take the hassle out of housekeeping.